firecmsco/firecms/website/docs/hooks/use_auth_controller.md

 ## `useAuthController`
 For state and operations regarding authentication.

-The props provided by this context are:
+The props provided by this hook are:

 * `user` The Firebase user currently logged in or null
 * `authProviderError` Error dispatched by the auth provider